JayCarrLTD/NY-Stock-Exchange/README.md

 # NY Stock Exchange
+Click Link for Access:
+<a href = "https://docs.google.com/spreadsheets/d/1e6gUcrffPdMOimmzKBMD6vfBYtou6AdqHUopbjpbhmc/edit?usp=sharing">FULL PROJECT</a>

 ## INTRODUCTION
 This project we analyzes real life data from the New York Stock Exchange.
-THe project drawss on a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.
+The project drawss on a subset of a large dataset provided by Kaggle that contains historical financial data from S&P 500 companies.

 ## QUESTION